tanawadeatharva/BharatVECTO/Documentation/User Manual/2-calculation-modes/engineering.md

 * [Pwheel (SiCo) Mode, time-based](#engineering-mode-pwheel-sico-time-based)
 :   In Pwheel mode the measured power at the wheels is given, and the simulation takes that as input.

+**Note:** Time-based driving cycles support arbitrary time steps.
+However, certain actions are simulated within a single simulation interval (e.g. closing the clutch after a gear switch) and may thus result in artefacts during the simulation due to engine inertia, gearbox inertia, etc. Thus **the suggested minimum time interval for time-based cycles is 0.5s!**